-Centennial Olympic Park Walk is a 1.5 mile out and back trail located near Atlanta, GA and is good for all skill levels.
+Centennial Olympic Park Walk is a 1.5 mile out and back trail located near Atlanta, Georgia and is good for all skill levels.
 The trail is primarily used for walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash